Dane County completes presidential election recount: 45 net vote increase for Trump

-Dane County completed its presidential election recount Sunday, with President-elect Joe Biden maintaining his win.
+Dane County completed its presidential election recount Sunday, with President-elect Joe Biden maintaining his win in Wisconsin.

 The drawdown in over 100 votes submitted to the county was largely attributed to a lack of voter or witness signatures, Dane County Clerk Scott McDonell said.

-Dane County provided a final count of votes in the presidential election Sunday morning after Trump paid roughly $3 million for a recount in the Democratic stronghold.
+The board of canvassers provided a final count of votes in the presidential election Sunday morning after Trump paid roughly $3 million for a recount in Dane and Milwaukee counties, two Democratic strongholds.

 “What this recount shows was there was absolutely no evidence of voter fraud,” McDonell said.
 This should provide reassurance to the public in the democratic process, he continued.